xelphene/nmine/README.md

 * -f hosts|zone: Output format. "zone" is like BIND zone files or dig output.  "hosts" is like /etc/hosts.

+* -t (TLD): Specify additional TLDs to consider valid.
+May be specified multiple times.

+* -T: Do NOT automatically consider IANA TLDs valid.
+The only TLDs considered valid will be those specified with -t.

 # Copyright and License

 Copyright (C) 2016 Hurricane Labs